 - this section is subject to the provisions of Part 7.

-Is a Community Service Order a Conviction and Will I Have a Cirminal Record?
+Is a Community Service Order a Conviction and Will I Have a Criminal Record?

-If you are sentenced to Community Service, then you are convicted of that offence, and it will appear on your criminal record.
+If you are sentenced to Community Service, then you will be convicted of an offence, and it will appear on your criminal record.